-In the modern era, nurturing collaboration through open offices has become the norm and workers face necessary interruptions throughout their workday to efficiently tackle problems.
-However, there are studies demonstrating that the nature and timing of interruptions negatively affect workplace productivity \cite{bailey2006need, adamczyk2004if} and increase worker stress \cite{mark2008cost}.
+Nurturing collaboration through open offices has become the norm in the modern era and workers face necessary interruptions throughout their workday to efficiently tackle problems.
+However, there are studies demonstrating that the nature and timing of interruptions negatively affect workplace productivity \cite{bailey2006need,adamczyk2004if} and increase worker stress \cite{mark2008cost}.
 Therefore, evaluating interruptibility has significant value to companies in terms of cost and time.
-To continuously measure a person's interruptibility, Zuger \textit{et. al} \cite{zuger2018sensing} study 13 software engineers over two weeks using wearable sensors in addition to keyboard and mouse interaction data.
-The ground truth in this study was collected using a pop-up question during work which asked the user to rate their interruptibility on a 1-7 Likert scale, and these ratings are further grouped into three states (12|345|67) for classification.
+To continuously measure a person's interruptibility, Zuger \textit{et al.} \cite{zuger2018sensing} study 13 software engineers over two weeks using wearable sensors in addition to keyboard and mouse interaction data.
+The ground truth in this study is collected using a pop-up question during work which asked the user to rate their interruptibility on a 1-7 Likert scale, and these ratings are further grouped into three states (12|345|67) for classification.
 Ultimately, they predicted interruptibility accurately (68.3\%) by training a random forest on several features extracted from sensor modalities like heart rate, activity, and sleep.